Wahabyas/ROTC/README.md

 # MSU-ROTC Qrcode based by: Yassef

-This application is make a solution for a manual/traditional Recording of Attendance Using Qr code and realtime application Connect with me via facebook for inquiries
+This application is make a solution for a manual/traditional Recording of Attendance Using Qr code and realtime application \n
+Connect with me via facebook for inquiries